Maarten88/JavascriptDotnetDemo/demo2.md

     }

-Improve our typescript compilation.
+Editing a file refreshes the page.
+But webpack can do it much nicer: it can reload individual javascript files.
+To get that, we'll need to change our typescript compilation a liitle bit.
 We want es2017 modules that can be hot-reloaded.
 This is also also needed for tree shaking.

 Terminal: